ForgeRock/exampleOAuth2Clients/node-passport-openidconnect/README.md

 ## Full Example

-This web application was started with the [Express application generator](https://expressjs.com/en/starter/generator.html) and then modified by implementing Passport-OpenID Connect strategies for two OPs: : [ForgeRock Access Management](https://www.forgerock.com/platform/access-management) (AM) and Google.
-The presentation and display  has been aided by adding additional libraries, custom functionality, extra static content, and a layout support.
+This web application was started with the [Express application generator](https://expressjs.com/en/starter/generator.html) and then modified by implementing Passport-OpenID Connect strategies for two OPs: [ForgeRock Access Management](https://www.forgerock.com/platform/access-management) (AM) and Google.
+The presentation and display has been aided by adding additional libraries, custom functionality, extra static content, and layout support.
 All code modifications against the default Express application have been supplied with leading and (when necessary) trailing "Example: " comments.
-These reference points may be used as a guide line for future customizations, e.g. for adding other OP definitions or modifying the existing ones.
+These reference points may be used as a guideline for further customization, such as adding other OP definitions or modifying the existing ones.

 ### Prerequisites

-0. Install and run the [Platform OAuth2 Sample](https://github.com/ForgeRock/forgeops-init/tree/master/6.5/oauth2)
+0. Install and run the [Platform OAuth2 Sample](https://github.com/ForgeRock/forgeops-init/tree/master/6.5/oauth2).

-### Installing and running the application
+### Installing and Running the Application

-1. Get the application
+1. Get the application.

-    Download or clone the code from [https://github.com/ForgeRock/exampleOAuth2Clients](https://github.com/ForgeRock/exampleOAuth2Clients)
+    Download or clone the code from [https://github.com/ForgeRock/exampleOAuth2Clients](https://github.com/ForgeRock/exampleOAuth2Clients).

-0. Register the application as an OAuth 2.0 Client in AM
+0. Register the application as an OAuth 2.0 Client in AM.

     The application needs to be registered as an RP with AM, which plays the role of OP in the running platform sample.
 Create the OAuth 2.0 client with one of the following options: